CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 ## File System

-ZFS file systems should be mounted and unmounted as projects are started and completed.
+ZFS/EFS file systems should be mounted and unmounted as projects are started and completed.
 All content should be accessible to CDL servers by URL.

 - Merritt Box process should write to the workspace